rclone/rclone/docs/content/commands/rclone_nfsmount.md

       --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)
-      --vfs-read-wait Duration                 Time to wait for in-sequence read before seeking (default 20ms) --vfs-refresh                            Refreshes the directory cache recursively in the background on start --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size
+      --vfs-read-chunk-streams int             The number of parallel streams to read at once --vfs-read-wait Duration                 Time to wait for in-sequence read before seeking (default 20ms) --vfs-refresh                            Refreshes the directory cache recursively in the background on start --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size